Skip to main content

 In a command window, enter the following:

-Then while the bootstrap operation is running, the command window will show something similar to the following:
+While the bootstrap operation is running, the command window returns something similar to the following:

 Enter password for ubuntu@172.16.1.233: